• Skip to primary navigation

 Two glasses of iced sorrel with an orange slice.

-In the Caribbean sorrel is made with hibiscus and is most often served around Christmas when the fresh hibiscus is available.
+In the Caribbean sorrel is a drink made with hibiscus and is most often served around Christmas when the fresh hibiscus is available.
 If someone says sorrel they may be referring to the prepared drink or the hibiscus used to make it.

 When I was in Trinidad last year I visited the local market a few times to stock up on fresh produce.
 I spent time wandering, talking & taking photos and came across a small vendor with piles of dried hibiscus (sorrel) on his table.
-After a nice chat I wandered off with a bag of sorrel, some Irish Moss and his very detailed instructions on how to make both (he wanted to make sure that I knew the right way).
+After a nice chat I wandered off with a bag of sorrel, some Sea Moss and his very detailed instructions on how to make both (he wanted to make sure that I knew the right way).

 Whole dried sorrel on a white background